kenakofer/hymnsinger/README.md

   - Programatic key change?
 Would require either
     - Generating all the desired key changes up front (+/- 3 half steps?)
     - Using a custom lilybin setup on server or AWS lambda, or some other serverside way to re-parse lilypond files.
 This would be far more difficult, but also allow the user tons of flexibility down the line.
-  - Add vscode configuration section/page
+  - Add windows configuration section/page
   - Consider reaching out to people
   - Configurable space around lyrics
   - Figure out how to understand/clean up extra_lyrics columns